 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT MEMBERS MAY BE USED AND DISCLOSED BY VIVIO HEALTH, INC. AND ITS SUBSIDIARIES AND AFFILIATES (“VIVIO Health”), AND HOW MEMBERS CAN GET ACCESS TO THIS INFORMATION.

 VIVIO Health recognizes that your health information is personal, and we are committed to protecting it.
-VIVIO Health’s use and disclosure of your health information is also very important to our ability to provide you with quality care, and to comply with certain laws.
-This Notice applies to VIVIO Health’s uses and disclosures of individually identifiable Protected Health Information (“PHI”) received or created by VIVIO Health as a healthcare provider under the Standards for Privacy of Protected Health Information disseminated under the Health Insurance Portability and Accountability Act of 1996,1 subject to applicable state laws.
+VIVIO Health’s use and disclosure of your health information is also very important to our ability to provide you with quality care, while complying with HIPAA privacy laws.
+This Notice applies to VIVIO Health’s uses and disclosures of individually identifiable Protected Health Information (“PHI”) received or created by VIVIO Health under the Standards for Privacy of Protected Health Information disseminated under the Health Insurance Portability and Accountability Act of 1996,1 subject to applicable state laws.

 I. We Are Legally Required to Safeguard Your PHI.
 VIVIO Health is required by law to: